kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 | 0x8 | The message may not be bundled with other messages in a single packet |
 | 0x10 | The message payload is zlib compressed.
 This was introduced around Pia version 5.14 and is only supported by some specific protocols. |

+Note: it seems that on version 5.2, the meaning of the multicast bit is flipped (unknown in which version this was changed).

 Note: it seems like later pia versions use 0x20 for zlib compression instead.

 ### Station index